Joseph A. Geiger

-Vice President Michael Cavanaugh began his career as a United Brotherhood of Carpenters member and millwright apprentice nearly 30 years ago.
+Vice President Michael Cavanaugh began his career as a United Brotherhood of Carpenters member and millwright apprentice 32 years ago.
 Throughout his storied career, Cavanaugh has held various leadership positions, including certified shop steward, foreman and general foreman.
 In each position, he has worked hard to earn the respect of his union brothers and sisters by fighting for their jurisdiction and treating them with respect.

 During his time as a millwright apprentice, Cavanaugh attended the New York District Council of Carpenters Labor Technical College and upon completion; he competed in the New York City and New York State Apprentice Contest where he finished in first place.
 In order to pass along the skills and positive attitude he garnered through the years, Cavanaugh decided to become an evening instructor at the Labor Technical College until the implementation of the day program.